Global Scaffolding Market is set to Expand at a CAGR of 6.1% between 2018-2026

 Request For Custom Research Report @ https://www.transparencymarketresearch.com/sample/sample.php?flag=CR&rep_id=46818

-External scaffolding accounted for 86.3% of the global scaffolding market in 2016 and is anticipated to continue its dominance over the forecast timeline.
-External scaffoldings are present in up to 50% of the overall construction of a building or ship whereas internal scaffolding is mainly used for maintenance requirements.
-Scaffoldings used for external requirements is expected to be valued at US$ 68.27 Bn by 2026.
+On the other hand, in emerging markets such as Russia, Brazil, China, India, and South Africa large number of unorganized players are working in the scaffolding market.
+About 95.0% of scaffolding market uses traditional scaffolding in India Itself.
+As the construction business in developing economies is capital intensive, customer prefer low-cost traditional scaffolding that involves a reduced cost.
+Thus, these factors adversely affect the scaffolding market in emerging economies and are affecting the growth of scaffolding market.

-The scaffolding industry is fragmented across the world.
-Companies are developing innovative products to retain their market share.
-Some of the industry participants of the global scaffolding market are Altrad Group, Brand Industrial Services Inc., PERI Group, ULMA Construction, Waco Kwikform Ltd., and Universal Building Supply, Inc.
+The report has also examined some of the leading players and their contribution to the global scaffolding market.
+Some of the leading players are PERI Group, Waco Kwikform Ltd., Brand Industrial Services Inc., ULMA Construction, and Universal Building Supply, Inc.